mobilehero-archive/appc-install/README.md

 This is the installer for the Appcelerator Platform software stack.

-> WARNING.
-This software is not yet released or ready for use.
-Please check back soon!

 ## Installation

 Install globally using npm such as (if using Windows, don't use sudo prefix):